EightBitGuru/FAST-40/README.md

 Memory areas:

     $0003-$0004     Not normally used by BASIC/KERNAL.     [only used if BRK debugging is enabled on build]
-    $00D9-$00F2     Normally used as the BASIC screen editor line-link table.
+    $00D9-$00F1     Normally used as the BASIC screen editor line-link table.
-    $02A1-$02FF     Not normally used by BASIC/KERNAL.
+    $02B4-$02FF     Not normally used by BASIC/KERNAL.
-    $0C00-$0FFF     Reserved for the FAST-40 text buffer if there is 3K RAM in BLK0.
+    $0C40-$0FFF     Top of 3K RAM expansion (BLK0).
     $1000-$1FFF     Normally used as the unexpanded screen and RAM area.
-    $3C00-$3FFF     Reserved for the FAST-40 text buffer if BLK0 is empty and 8K in BLK1.
-    $5C00-$5FFF     Reserved for the FAST-40 text buffer if BLK0 is empty and 16K in BLK1/2.
-    $7C00-$7FFF     Reserved for the FAST-40 text buffer if BLK0 is empty and 24K in BLK1/2/3.
     $9400-$95FF     Normally used as colour memory when RAM is in BLK1/2/3.

 VIC registers: